-Flat Roof Replacement Cost: Basics
+Flat Roof Replacement Cost: Basics7 minutes

 The Cost of Replacing a Flat Roof: An Overview

-3 steps to get the exact cost of replacing or repairing a flat roof
+Three steps to get the exact cost of replacing or repairing a flat roof

-Firstly, do your own calculations.
+Firstly, do your calculations.
 You will find average price tags for various roofing materials according to 2022-2023 data below.

 Cost of flat roof replacement: numbers and statistics

-The average cost to replace a common flat roof on a private house ranges from $5 to $30 per square foot.
+The average cost to replace a standard flat roof on a private house ranges from $5 to $30 per square foot.
 This price includes the regular roofing material and the services of roofers for its installation.

 In the commercial real estate category, the prices are usually lower.
-The average cost to replace regular low slope roofs on commercial real estate in the US in 2021-2022 was between $5 and $9 per square foot.
+The average cost to replace regular low-slope roofs on commercial real estate in the US in 2021-2022 was between $5 and $9 per square foot.